Where you can and cannot park using a blue badge

 The blue badge scheme is managed by the Department for Transport and is fully explained in The Blue Badge scheme: rights and responsibilities in England booklet

-In addition to the concessions set out in the blue badge scheme in our civil parking areas blue badge holders can park without time limit or payment in:
+In addition to the concessions set out in the blue badge scheme, in our civil parking areas blue badge holders can park for free without time limit in:

 Restrictions in car parks are different, you should refer to the signs in the car park when parking.